active-logic/activelogic-cs/Doc/QuickStart.md

 }
 ```

-With the above annotations, the log tree window may appear as follows:
+With the above annotations, the log-tree window may look like this:

 ![Active Logic logger output](Images/activeLogicTreeView.png)